 How the motorcycle accident affects a particular plaintiff is also key in valuing damages.
 For example, if a plaintiff is left with a permanent limp, but was formerly a very active person who enjoyed participating in a variety of sports and outdoor activities, his damages based on “loss of quality of life” will likely be higher in the eyes of a jury than if he had been relatively physically inactive before the injury.
 If the motorcycle accident left the plaintiff permanently disabled in a way that does not affect his livelihood, that plaintiff’s damages for lost earning potential will be lower than a plaintiff whose livelihood is affected.

 Following is some data on the median “average” verdict in a motorcycle accident lawsuits, and related settlement and court verdicts:

 - According to Jury Verdict Research (published by Thomson Reuters) the median motorcycle injury verdict (after a personal injury trial) from 1999 to 2006 was $73,700.

 - $1,600,000 settlement after plaintiff slid on loose gravel and suffered crushed vertebrae and nerve damage.

-- $300,000 verdict for plaintiff after truck turned left in front of the motorcycle.
-Plaintiff’s injuries were limited to aggravation of pre-existing herniated disc, soft tissue injuries and a torn knee ligament.
+- $300,000 verdict for the plaintiff after a truck turned left in front of the motorcycle.
+The plaintiff’s injuries were limited to aggravation of pre-existing herniated disc, soft tissue injuries, and a torn knee ligament.